markmclaren/uPortal-start-helm/README.md

 # uPortal-start-helm
 Helm chart to install uPortal-demo on Kubernetes (Proof of concept)

-I've tested this on [Docker for Desktop (Windows 10)](https://www.docker.com/products/docker-desktop) and in [Azure Kubernetes Service](https://azure.microsoft.com/en-gb/services/kubernetes-service/).
+I've tested this on [Docker for Desktop (Windows 10)](https://www.docker.com/products/docker-desktop) with Kubernetes installed and in [Azure Kubernetes Service](https://azure.microsoft.com/en-gb/services/kubernetes-service/).

 I recommend using [Visual Studio Code](https://code.visualstudio.com/) with the Kubernetes extension.